NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 * Headers

-	* Are the two FTDI headers oriented so the silkscreen is labels for the pins are on the board and the pins will protrude off the board?
+	* Is the FTDI header oriented so the silkscreen is labels for the pins are on the board and the pins will protrude off the board?

 * Microcontroller